koolgax99/koolgax99.github.io/content/posts/journey-of-66-days-of-data/index.md

   - [SVD](https://andrew.gibiansky.com/blog/mathematics/cool-linear-algebra-singular-value-decomposition/)
   - [Linear Algebra in SVD] (https://medium.com/sho-jp/linear-algebra-101-part-9-singular-value-decomposition-svd-a6c53ed2319e)

+### Day 3 - 21st February, 2022
+- Hands on EDA coding on the Zomato Dataset.
+The dataset can be found here: [Zomato](https://www.kaggle.com/shrutimehta/zomato-restaurants-data)
+  - Ref: [Krish Naik EDA on Zomato Dataset] (https://krishnaik.in/2022/02/17/day-1-live-eda-and-feature-engineering/)

 Do checkout the article everyday if you wanna be a part of my journey for 66 days.

 ## Socials